 For years I thought I was meant to be a vegetarian because I really didn’t like meat, but it wasn’t the meat.
 It was the fact that I was overloaded in copper and didn’t make enough methyl to support my system enough to break it down properly.
 When the body can’t break things down, it can’t absorb the micro and macronutrients needed to be nourished and satisfied.

-So, in order to prevent free radical damage, the body uses its defence system of antioxidants.
+So, in order to prevent free radical damage, the body uses its defense system of antioxidants.